 Ask Your Doctor About These Pain Symptoms To Rule Out Cancer

 Cancer is a serious disease that harms the body when altered cells divide uncontrollably to form lumps or masses of tissue called tumors.
-These tumors can be malignant, which implies that they can spread to tissues nearby.
-Moreover, as these tumors grow, some of the cancer cells break off and travel to other places in the body via blood or the lymph system and start to form new tumors far from the original tumor.
+These tumors can can spread to tissues nearby.
+Moreover, as these tumors grow, some of the cancer cells break off and travel to other places in the body via blood or the lymph system and start to form new tumors far from the original tumor, referred to as metastasis .

 There are more than 100 types of cancer, characterized by abnormal cell growth.
-There are many different causes, which spread cancer in the human body.
-Cancer grows in the blood cells or other cells of the body.
-The most common risk factors for cancer include aging, tobacco, sun exposure, radiation exposure, chemicals, viruses and bacteria, family history of cancer, hormones, alcohol, poor diet, lack of physical activity, or being overweight.
+There are can different causes for cancer in the human body.
+Cancer can grows in the blood cells or other cells of the body.
+The most common risk factors for cancer include: aging, tobacco, sun exposure, radiation exposure, chemicals, viruses and bacteria, family history of cancer, hormones, alcohol, poor diet, lack of physical activity, or being overweight.

-Continuous pain is a symptom of cancer which cannot be managed easily.
-These pains are felt practically everywhere on the skin, muscles, bones, and soft tissues.
-Knowing early signs can help you turn to treatment sooner so that you get a better chance of remission.
-It includes different pains such as:
+Continuous pain is can symptom of cancer which is not easily managed.
+These pains are felt practically everywhere; on the skin, muscles, bones, and soft tissues.
+Knowing early signs can help you turn to treatment sooner, so that you get a better chance of remission.
+It includes different types pains such as:

-The occasional bowel problem is normal; however, changes in your bowels can also be because of a colon or rectal cancer.
-These are collectively called colorectal pain.
+The occasional bowel problem is normal, however, changes in your bowels can also be because of a colon or rectal cancer.
+Pain in this area is collectively called colorectal pain.
 Colon cancer can develop anywhere in the colon.
 Meanwhile, rectal cancer affects your rectum, which connects the colon to the anus.

 Rectal bleeding may be an early indication of rectal cancer.
 This is especially concerning if the bleeding persists or if you’re found to have iron deficiency anemia due to blood loss.
 You may also find blood in your stools.

-Chest pain also implies a critical disease like cancer.
+Chest pain can imply a critical disease, such as cancer.
 Lung cancer is the leading cause deaths that are cancer-related in both men and women.
 It is true that smoking significantly increases the risk of this disease.

 It becomes harder to maintain your weight as you age so that you might consider weight loss as a good thing.
 However, sudden and unexplained weight loss can indicate a serious health problem, including cancer.
 If you suddenly start to lose weight without any change in your diet or exercise, discuss this with your doctor.